willgarcia/rotc/01-docker/01-02-compose/README.md

 * to keep data written by the container onto the host machine (typically generated application files, logs, database files)
 * to enable development workflows where everything runs in a close-to-production environment inside Docker, without a need for installing utilities (and the "right versions") on your developer machine

-**NOTE**:

-As you have probably noticed, the commands and options provided by the Docker compose CLI are very similar to the ones provided by the Docker CLI.
+**Note**: As you have probably noticed, the commands and options provided by the Docker Compose CLI are very similar to the ones provided by the Docker CLI.
 You have almost learnt how to use Compose if you already know how to use the Docker CLI!

 ## Container DNS names

-Looking at the code of the webui (`webui.js`), we did not use any IP or FQDN to reference the `redis` service.
+Looking at the code of the Web UI (`webui.js`), you'll notice we did not use any IP or FQDN to reference the `redis` service.
 So how does each service know about each other?

-The name `redis` itself is enough to resolve the newly created redis service.
-Compose effectively manages network aliases to make each service reachable by its own name.
-This is possible because Docker Compose provides an internal embedded dynamic DNS Server.
+The name `redis` itself is enough to resolve the newly created Redis service.
+Compose manages network aliases to make each service reachable by its own name.
+This is possible because Docker Compose configures DNS aliases in Docker.

-When reaching the host name `redis` from the `webui` service, the DNS automatically and successfully resolves `redis`!
+When requesting the host name `redis` from the `webui` service, the DNS automatically and successfully resolves `redis`!
 This can be observed by running:

 ```console
 docker-compose exec webui ping redis